davidthewatson/davidthewatson.github.io/src/writing/intense_inquisitive_interlocutors.md

 Yep, AI isn't able to do all that for you - yet.

-And that's because it's own cognitive model is so primitive that its mind is nowhere near the standard established in Julian Jaynes **The Origin of Consciousness in the Breakdown of the Bicameral Mind**.
+And that's because its own cognitive model is so primitive that its mind is nowhere near the standard established in Julian Jaynes **The Origin of Consciousness in the Breakdown of the Bicameral Mind**.
 That is, current consumer AI can't even pose a question to itself as part of a bicameral Q&A, answer that question in its own mind, and return to the root question's resultant veracity, without losing its mind.